 Instability at the ankle occurs if the ligaments, muscles and tendons are not strong enough to support your joints.
 When the joints are not supported they are under excessive stress and can cause pain.
 If you have a history of ankle injuries this can cause chronic instability at the area.
 A customised strengthening program can help reduce instability at the ankle.

 Hypermobility is a condition where joints can move past a normal range of movement.
 Having excess movement in joints, particularly the ankle can mean soft tissue becomes overstretched and cause weakness in connective tissue.
 Stabilising techniques such as taping can help with hypermobility related pain.
 Taping techniques can also be used to help stabilise the area.

 Doing too much physical activity with inadequate recovery places excess stress on the body without giving it a chance to heal.
 This repetitive regime can lead to overuse injuries and pain in the ankle.
 Similarly, if you stand or walk a lot for your job your soft tissues in the ankle may become fatigued and sore, particularly if they are weak.
 Try resting from activity to see if your ankle pain alleviates, if not consult a podiatrist or physiotherapist.

 - Abnormal foot arch or biomechanics

 People who have flat feet or high arches can sometimes have ankle pain due to the biomechanical changes in their feet.
 Not only does it change the way your arch looks, but it changes the way the muscles work and the stresses put on them.
-This in turn can change the way you walk and mobilise.
-A bio-analysis can help to establish weather or not your ankle pain is related to the arches in your feet and weather a custom orthotic could help reduce your ankle pain.If you suffer with ankle pain or think one of the above issues relates to you, book in to see one of our Podiatrist or Physiotherapist for a consultation.
+This, in turn, can change the way you walk and mobilise.
+A bio-analysis can help to establish whether or not your ankle pain is related to the arches in your feet and weather a custom orthotic could help reduce your ankle pain.If you suffer from ankle pain or think one of the above issues relates to you, book in to see one of our Podiatrist or Physiotherapist for a consultation.